An Invitation to Walk

 Ancient Cultures

 Archeological findings date labyrinths to the Bronze Age (about 4000 years ago) when simple 7-circuit designs began showing up in Europe, the Middle East and parts of Asia as carvings and drawings on clay tablets, stone walls and coins.
-Greek and Roman mythology suggest the labyrinth to function as both a place of rebirth and protection.
+Greek and Roman mythology suggest the labyrinth functions as both a place of rebirth and protection.

 |